-Multiple studies have demonstrated the effectiveness of CBT, either as a solo therapy or in conjunction with psychiatric medicine.
-PET scan and researches showed CBT as well as supportive therapy demonstrated similar changes to the brain of those taking anti-depressant medication.
+Various studies have demonstrated the effectiveness of CBT, either as sole therapy or in conjunction with psychiatric medicine.
+PET scan and researches showed CBT, as well as a supportive therapy, demonstrated similar changes to the brain of those taking anti-depressant medication.
 It is accepted that for many conditions, CBT combined with psychiatric medication, works better than medication alone, and the use of CBT can help individuals discontinue their medication.

-At each therapy session, the patients are guided in developing an “action plan” or “homework”, implementing solutions to the identified triggers or to making changes in their thinking and behavior.
-This process gets the patients actively involved in their own treatment wherein they begin to recognize that the way to get better is to change the way they think and what they do on a daily basis.
+At each therapy session, the patients are guided in developing an “action plan” or “homework,“ implementing solutions to the identified triggers or to making changes in their thinking and behavior.
+This process gets the patients actively involved in their treatment wherein they begin to recognize that the way to get better is to change the way they think and what they do daily.

-Marriage or relationship counseling, also called couples or marital therapy, is a type of psychotherapy that helps couples of all types recognize and resolve conflicts and improve their relationships.
+Marriage or relationship counseling, also called couples or marital therapy, is a type of psychotherapy that helps couples of all types recognize, resolve conflicts and improve their relationships.
 Through marriage counseling, the patients can make thoughtful decisions about rebuilding their relationship or going separate ways.

-The principle of relationship therapy is that a couple, who was once happy together, should be able to able to regain their happiness together.
+The principle of relationship therapy is that a couple who was once happy together should be able to able to regain their happiness together.
 Common causes of therapy failure include the following: one or both parties have already decided they want to be out of the relationship, and or untreated mental illness in one or both parties.
-Sometimes a useful therapy outcome would be people grow apart and de-guilting, de-blaming and ensuring a respectful partition with minimal damage to any children.
+Sometimes a beneficial therapy outcome would be people grow apart and de-guilting, de-blaming, and ensuring a respectful partition with minimal damage to any children.

-The sex hormones such as estrogen, progesterone, and testosterone can contribute to psychiatric disturbance, especially if they are imbalanced.
-For example, the contraceptive pill, that has an increased level of the hormone, is noted to cause anxiety and depression.
-Patients with polycystic ovarian syndrome and endometriosis who usually have hormonal imbalances often exhibit symptoms of depression and anxiety.
+The sex hormones such as estrogen, progesterone, and testosterone can contribute to psychiatric disturbance especially if they are imbalanced.
+For example, the contraceptive pill that has an increased level of the hormone is noted to cause anxiety and depression.
+Patients with the polycystic ovarian syndrome and endometriosis who usually have hormonal imbalances often exhibit symptoms of depression and anxiety.
 Low testosterone levels and growth hormone levels in older men have been associated with higher suicide rates.

 Therefore, the purpose of the endocrine evaluation is to test for endocrine causes of psychiatric symptoms, prior to prescribing medication in patients with other clinical signs or history of endocrine disturbance, severe symptoms, and previous treatment failure.

 Family Therapy is a type of psychological counseling or psychotherapy that helps family members improve communication and resolve conflicts.
 Most families can benefit from this therapy when they are faced with psychological challenges proven to be unhealthy for their relationship.
-The aim of the therapy is to have better communication among and between its family members; thereby hoping that there will be improvement in their functioning.
+The therapy aims to have better communication among and between its family members; thereby hoping that there will be an improvement in their functioning.
 The understanding and support among members will be enhanced so that the family, as a unit, will be able to develop creative and appropriate problem-solving strategies and strengthen their coping skills.

 Family therapy via telepsychiatry is also an option that a patient can take.
-Research showed high satisfaction level among patients, psychiatrists and other professionals cared for via telepsychiatry.
-This process can improve the family’s access to a therapy since barriers to seeking help will be reduced.
+Research showed a high satisfaction level among patients, psychiatrists and other professionals cared for via telepsychiatry.
+This process can improve the family’s access to therapy since barriers to seeking help will be reduced.
 Telepsychiatry can also enhance feelings of safety, security, and privacy for the patients and their family members.
-This approach is especially useful when one or more family member travel frequently, when there is difficulty scheduling all together in the office, or when adult children live in different locations.
+This approach is especially useful when one or more family member frequently travels, when there is difficulty scheduling all together in the office, or when adult children live in different locations.

 Medication management therapy (MTM) is a treatment system used by doctors and pharmacists to ensure that patients are receiving optimal therapeutic outcomes for prescribing medications that they may be taking.

-Effective medication management involves thorough evaluation of symptoms, causality, reasons for past treatment failure, evidence-based medicine combined with individual evaluation, monitoring for drug-drug or drug-food interactions, and genetic testing if indicated..
+Effective medication management involves a thorough evaluation of symptoms, causality, reasons for past treatment failure, evidence-based medicine combined with individual evaluation, monitoring for drug-drug or drug-food interactions, and genetic testing if indicated.

 It is important to note that response to medication is multifactorial, and genetic testing is useful in giving more information although it is not 100% accurate.
-There is still a need to rely on clinical presentation, history, and response to past treatments as the most important factors in decision making.
-Indications for genetic testing include patients’ failed trials from previous medication, patients indecisiveness on what medication they wish to start, or if they simply just want the information.
+There is still a need to rely on clinical presentation, history, and response to past treatments as the most critical factors in decision making.
+Indications for genetic testing include patients’ failed trials from previous medication, patients indecisiveness on what drug they wish to start, or if they want the information.

-Psychodynamic or Psychoanalytic Psychotherapy are based on analytical psychology and psychoanalysis theories and practices.
+Psychodynamic or Psychoanalytic Psychotherapy is based on analytical psychology and psychoanalysis theories and practices.
 This therapy helps the patients understand and change complex, lifelong and often unconscious emotional and relationship problems thereby reducing symptoms and alleviating distress.
-Unlike other therapies, it is directed towards developing the emotions and having a deep-seated change in personality.
+Unlike other treatments, it is directed towards developing the emotions and having a deep-seated change in personality.

-The technique is to identify through transference, countertransference, talk therapy, exploration, confrontation and interpretation unconscious thoughts and desires.
-It is believed that unconscious thoughts, desires, fears, beliefs, especially repressed emotions such as anger, guilt and mistrust can lead to ineffective use of defenses causing thoughts and behaviors which can be destructive sometimes and can sabotage personal well-being and interpersonal relationships.
-Identifying the origin of these thoughts and behaviors in a supportive space can help alleviate distress and change the thoughts and behavior.
+The technique is to identify through transference, countertransference, talk therapy, exploration, confrontation and interpretation of unconscious thoughts and desires.
+It is believed that unconscious thoughts, hopes, fears, beliefs, especially repressed emotions such as anger, guilt and mistrust can lead to ineffective use of defenses causing thoughts and behaviors which can be destructive sometimes and can sabotage personal well-being and interpersonal relationships.
+Identifying the origin of these thoughts and actions in a supportive space can help alleviate distress and change the thoughts and behavior.

 Medical Casualty Screening

 The brain is an organ just like the heart, lungs, liver, and kidneys.
 All the organs in the body are interconnected by blood, nervous system, hormones, and other connective systems.
-Damage to the brain, caused by medical illness, can lead to impairment in brain functioning.
-Therefore, it is important to identify the underlying cause of psychiatric symptoms and initiate treatment when prescribing psychiatric treatment.
+Damage to the brain caused by medical illness can lead to impairment in brain functioning.
+Therefore, it is essential to identify the underlying cause of psychiatric symptoms and initiate treatment when prescribing psychiatric treatment.

 Common Medical Causes of Psychiatric Symptoms include:

-- Cardiac: About 50% of patients experience depression after myocardial infraction or heart attack.
-The cause is unknown but possibly linked to beta blocker therapy or sympathetic dysregulation.
+- Cardiac: About 50% of patients experience depression after myocardial infarction or heart attack.
+The cause is unknown but possibly linked to beta-blocker therapy or sympathetic dysregulation.

 - Hematological: Anemia can cause psychiatric symptoms.

-- Nutritional: Multiple nutritional deficiencies can cause psychiatric disturbance (see the nutritional screening section).
+- Nutritional: Multiple nutritional deficiencies can cause a psychiatric disturbance (see the nutritional screening section).

 - Obesity: This can cause secondary depression due to sleep apnea and overproduction of estrogen in fat cells, causing mood disturbance.

-- Respiratory: Obstructive sleep apnea is a common cause of depression and anxiety, as well as cognitive disturbance.
-Sometimes symptoms resolve spontaneously with treatment of sleep apnea.
+- Respiratory: Obstructive sleep apnea is a common cause of depression and anxiety, as well as a cognitive disturbance.
+Sometimes symptoms resolve spontaneously with the treatment of sleep apnea.

-- Trauma: Head trauma can cause psychiatric and cognitive disturbance.
+- Trauma: Head trauma can cause a psychiatric and cognitive disturbance.

-It is believed that collaboration with your primary care doctor is important because this can minimize underlying medical causes which could exacerbate psychiatric symptoms if possible.
+It is believed that collaboration with your primary care doctor is essential because this can minimize underlying medical causes which could exacerbate psychiatric symptoms if possible.

 Even the Neanderthals understood there was a causal relationship between nutritional deficiency and psychiatric disturbance yet this is a factor which is still very much neglected in modern day society.
-As people get older, they become more sensitive to nutritional deficiencies, as their bodies become less efficient at processing nutrients.
+When people get older, they become more sensitive to nutritional deficiencies as their bodies become less efficient at processing nutrients.

-Children with chronic protein-energy or global malnutrition such as Kwashiorkor and marasmus appear depressed and present with a cognitive disorder and delayed milestones.
+Children with chronic protein-energy or global malnutrition such as Kwashiorkor and Marasmus appear depressed and presented a cognitive disorder and delayed milestones.
 These conditions are noted to have long-term adverse effects on the intellectual capacity of the child.
 Furthermore, Iron deficiency in children can lead to permanent brain damage.
-This gives an indication of how important nutrition is to our brain development and overall health.
-Although most Americans do not appear malnourished, their diet tends to be high in fat, simple carbohydrates and sugar but low in essential nutrients.
+This indicates how important nutrition is to our brain development and overall health.
+Although most Americans do not appear malnourished, their diet tends to be high in fat, simple carbohydrates and sugar, but low in essential nutrients.
 Although most patients do not need more than a balanced diet with minimal supplementation, some do have undiagnosed deficiencies which can exacerbate their symptoms.
-Some psychiatric medications can induce p450 enzymes and compete for metabolism of certain vitamins and minerals.
+Some psychiatric medications can induce p450 enzymes and compete for the metabolism of specific vitamins and minerals.

 - Zinc deficiency has been associated with anxiety and irritability.